storacha/specs/w3-aggregation.md

 ]
 ```

 Each entry of the decoded offers block, has all the necessary information for a Storage Provider to fetch and store a CAR file.
-The `link` field has the CAR CID, while the `piece` field has the `proof` required by Storage Providers (for example, `commP`).
+The `link` field has the CAR CID of the content, while the `piece` field has the corresponding Filecoin `piece` info required by Storage Providers .
 The `src` field of each piece MUST be set to a (alphabetically sorted) list of URLs from which it can be fetched.
 Note that `src` field is optional and can be provided in a different part of the flow such as when deal is signed or through a previously agreed API.

 Broker MUST issue a signed receipt to acknowledge the received request.
 Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with the aggregate).